 Roasted Turnip and Root Vegetable Mash

-This fall vegetable side dish can be made a day ahead - actually it's better the next day.
+This fall vegetable side dish can be made a day ahead - actually, it's better the next day.
 It's vegan too.
-My favourite addition to a holiday dinner table.
+My favorite addition to a holiday dinner table.

 Prep Time15 mins

 - 4-5 pounds mixed root vegetables turnips, parsnips, carrots, celery root, potatoes, peeled and cut into wedges

 - 1 tablespoon dark brown sugar packed

 Preheat oven to 400 degrees.
 On a rimmed baking sheet toss vegetables with 1-2 tablespoons of olive oil, using your hands to coat the vegetables well.
 Season with salt and fresh ground black pepper.
 Place vegetables in the hot oven and roast 40-50 minutes, stirring occasionally, until vegetables are tender and slightly browned around edges.
 Remove from oven and set aside.

 Meanwhile, in a small saucepan, combine apple cider vinegar, mustard seeds and 1/4 cup water and bring to a simmer.
 Simmer 20 minutes.
 Vinegar will reduce slightly and mustard seeds will have swelled.
 Drain mustard seeds from vinegar - reserve both vinegar and seeds separately.

 In a large skillet, heat 1 tablespoon olive oil on medium-low heat.
 Add onion and saute until brown and caramelized, about 20 minute.
 If the onion seem to be browning too quickly, reduce heat, although a little crispy around the edges is fine.